p4ul-t/steam-share-master-ssm/find-Steam.exe.md

 ## 📝 Step 5
 In the file explorer pop-up window :
--Search to the path that you see in your Steam Storage settings in the `📝 Step 3`.
+- Search to the path that you see in your Steam Storage settings in the `📝 Step 3`.
--When you're in, scroll down until you see the `steam` file.
+- When you're in, scroll down until you see the `steam` file.
--Click on it.
+- Click on it.
--Hit 'Open' at the bottom right of the pop-up window.
+- Hit 'Open' at the bottom right of the pop-up window.

 ![5](https://github.com/user-attachments/assets/5d8fa366-30ce-4efa-96b0-3a0895822fe3)